maitesin/summer-course/content.md

 ## Exercises

 # Boolean algebra

 Boolean algebra is the branch of algebra in which the values of the variables are the truth values true and false, usually denoted 1 and 0, respectively.
-The main operations of Boolean algebra are the conjunction (and) denoted as ∧, the disjunction (or) denoted as ∨, and the negation (not) denoted as ¬.

-## Logic Operations
+The main operations of Boolean algebra are the conjunction (and) denoted as `&`, the disjunction (or) denoted as `|`, and the negation (not) denoted as `~`.

-### AND (&)
+## Conjunction (AND)

 | A | B | A & B |
 |:-:|:-:|:-:|